nhoiyee/BlinkIT-Grocery-Sales-Analysis-in-PowerBI/README.md

 # Project Objective

 ## Objective:
-The primary goal of this Power BI project is to conduct a comprehensive analysis of BlinkIT Grocery sales perfomance, customersatisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.
+The primary goal of this Power BI project is to conduct a comprehensive analysis of BlinkIT Grocery sales perfomance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.

 **Live dashboard:**